 Trust me when I tell you that you don’t need any of that stuff to tour.

 When it comes to choosing your bike, the trick is to sit down and think about what you need it to do.
-I know the temptation is to research it to death and then buy the same as everybody else, but it won’t work.
+I know the temptation is to research it to death before eventually buying the same as everybody else.
+But it won’t work!

 You need to consider your own priorities.

 And then there’s the personalisation of a trip.
-Are you intent on covering miles or is it more important to do fewer miles per day in order to spend more time enjoying it?
+Are you intent on covering miles, or is it more important to do fewer miles per day so you can spend more time enjoying it?
 Have you considered your touring ‘style’?